When he’s not acting as Sales Manager for our US office, Jamie can usually be found trying his luck on the Colorado ski slopes (with mixed success).

 A blog is a great inbound marketing channel that fills content gaps and provides a platform to write in more detail about topics that are important to your community.
 This might include topics such as; how to motivate your child to do homework, healthy school lunch ideas, or this example from, Lourdes Hill College, where they have written a blog on parenting through your child’s friendship issues.

 Writing about real pain points parents might be experiencing can provide a little extra support and guidance.
-As a bonus, blogging is also an effective way to improve your school websites’ SEO by positioning your website to a larger audience when it is optimized correctly.
-You can optimize your school blog by including keywords in your blog titles and headings, which will in turn improve your SEO and increase your opportunity to rank higher in Google searches.
+As a bonus, blogging is also an effective way to improve your school websites’ SEO by positioning your website to a larger audience when it is optimised correctly.
+You can optimise your school blog by including keywords in your blog titles and headings, which will in turn improve your SEO and increase your opportunity to rank higher in Google searches.

 Does your school have a parent and friends (P&F) committee?
 If so, this is another great way for parents to get involved and add value to the school from a parent's perspective.
-P&F committees help to increase the connection between parents, students, and staff, as members collaboratively work together to plan and organize fundraising and school activities.
+P&F committees help to increase the connection between parents, students, and staff, as members collaboratively work together to plan and organise fundraising and school activities.
 The majority of parent committees have set chair members but there should also be informal roles in your committee that allow for any parents to attend and have their say.

 Parent-teacher interviews are an opportunity for teachers to directly communicate and connect with parents and convey important information about their child.
 It’s no secret that parent-teacher interviews have been around for years, so you probably have a solid strategy for this, but you want to ensure that your teachers are using this communication tool to openly and respectfully communicate with the parent about their child’s schooling and progress.
 This also gives the parent an opportunity to voice any concerns from their end and indicate if their child needs any extra support from the school.

-You can utilize school events to interact with parents throughout their child’s schooling.
+You can utilise school events to interact with parents throughout their child’s schooling.
 When looking at your events schedule you should be putting aside a certain number of events in the school year that are dedicated to targeting current parents of the school.
 These events could include parent trivia nights, information sessions, or special assemblies, where current parents can meet other parents and staff of the school.
 To encourage parents to attend these school events you can market your school event through multiple channels.
 These channels should include email marketing, your school website, social media posts, and a school communication app such as the Digistorm school app.

 While all of the tools we’ve just mentioned are an effective way to reach and connect with parents, in our opinion, you can’t go past a school app – keep reading to find out why.